tharindusenevirathna/Bank-customer-segmentation/README.md

-Here's a sample GitHub README description for your bank customer segmentation project:

----

 # Bank Customer Segmentation

 This project aims to apply unsupervised machine learning techniques to segment bank customers into distinct groups based on their transactional behavior.
 The resulting customer segments can be utilized by the bank's marketing department to develop targeted marketing campaigns, optimize resources, and improve customer satisfaction.